skumar1129/text_summarizer/README.md

 # Text Summarizer Fast API

 ## Project Background
-A FastAPI service that has one endpoint that takes in a large amount of text and returns a summarization of the text.
+The goal of this project was to combine knowledge of basic machine learning as well as backend services.
+To do that I created a FastAPI service that has one endpoint that takes in a large amount of text and returns a summarization of the text.
 Uses SpaCy and TFIDF algorithm to summarize text

 ## Tech Stack
 Python, FastAPI, SpaCy